gentok/Foreign_Image_News_Project/README.md

  * *codes*: R (and Python 2.7) codes used for data construction and analysis
  * *data*: Storage for publicly available datasets
+ * *notebooks*: The illustration of analysis & additional information
  * *outputs*: Results (plots) generated for the presentation
  * *papers*: Storage for current versions of working papers